-Tempeh makes a great meat substitute in a variety of dishes.
-Here are a few of the most popular vegetarian and vegan tempeh recipes to try.
+Whether baked, fried or on its own, tempeh makes a great meat substitute in a variety of dishes from soups to stir-fries.
+Here are a few of the most popular (and easy!) vegetarian and vegan tempeh recipes to try.

 Tempeh makes a great meat substitute in basic dishes such as vegetarian tacos!
 This vegetarian tempeh taco recipe is a simple recipe which spruces up the tempeh with a quick preparation in Mexican flavors such as cumin and cilantro.
 Add the rest of the taco fixings, and mix yourself a margarita to accompany your south of the border, cholesterol-free feast.